-I have crossed the range twice, the first time doing a 3 day loop starting and ending on Passo Rolle and the second time whilst backpacking along with the Alta Via 2.
+I have crossed the range twice, the first time doing a 3-day loop starting and ending on Passo Rolle and the second time whilst backpacking along with the Alta Via 2.

-If you’re after a more relaxing way to see the mountains, the two-tier Col Verde-Rosetta cable car located in San Martino will whisk you up thousands of metres into the peripheries of the range in just a few short minutes.
+If you’re after a more relaxing way to see the mountains, the two-tier Col Verde-Rosetta cable car located in San Martino will whisk you up thousands of meters into the peripheries of the range in just a few short minutes.

-From the upper station, you can take a quick stroll to rifugio Rosetta or hike to the nearby peak of Cima Rosetta from where you will get a beautiful view into the heart of the range.
+From the upper station, you can take a quick stroll to Rifugio Rosetta or hike to the nearby peak of Cima Rosetta from where you will get a beautiful view into the heart of the range.
 This is probably one of the easiest summits you can bag in the Dolomites.

 Via ferrata Bolver Lugli

-One of my personal favourite iron paths in the Dolomites thanks to the combination of fun climbing and the dramatic views over the monoliths typical for this range.
+One of my personal favorite iron paths in the Dolomites thanks to the combination of fun climbing and the dramatic views over the monoliths typical for this range.
 I have a separate article dedicated to via ferrata Bolver Lugli so make sure to check it out!

 One of my most recent hikes in the Dolomites.
-Monte Castellaz is a great half day hike with killer views over Cima della Palla and Val Venegia.
+Monte Castellaz is a great half-day hike with killer views over Cima della Palla and Val Venegia.